AK-230

-The AK-230 is a Soviet fully automatic naval twin 30 mm gun.
-Its primary function is anti-aircraft.
+The AK-230 is a Soviet radar-controlled 30mm naval anti-aircraft autocannon.
 It is mounted in an enclosed automatic turret and directed by radar.
-AK-230 is widely used, mounted on big warships as well as small craft.
+The AK-230 is widely used, mounted on large warships as well as small craft.
 About 1450 guns were produced in the USSR, and about 300 were produced in China as the Type 69.
 It was succeeded by the more powerful AK-630 from the mid-to-late 1970s.